manuthecoder/setup-server/JOURNAL.md

 #### Time spent: 1.5 hours

 This is the start of my setup server project.

 My goal is to create a server that controls various components of my setup, which includes RGB lights, hex panels, and other peripherals such as keyboards.

-The package includes various components to house the raspberry pi (thermal paste, casing, and fans) and a pre-built PCB board which connects the components together.
+The package has various components to house the raspberry pi (thermal paste, casing, and fans) and a pre-built PCB board which connects the components together.

 Most of today's time was brainstorming on how to connect my entire setup together while maintaing the aesthetic of my desk.

 I don't like wires everywhere so I am coming up with ways to hide them.
 This is challenging because a connecting wires for each component is required

 ![alt text](journal-images/IMG_20241207_113829.jpg)